abailoni/cellpose-training-gui/docs/cellpose-training-gui/select_rois.md

 ::::{tip}
-While you have the "rectangle" or "select" tools selected, if you want to **zoom or move around in the image**, you can do that by keeping the \<space-bar> key pressed.
+While you have the "rectangle" or "select" tools selected, you can **zoom or move around in the image**  by keeping the `SpaceBar` key pressed.
 ::::

 ::::{note}